sergeymoryakov/blog/README.md

 # a simple blog application

-This application allows users to enter their blogs/articles by posting them online.
+This application allows users to enter their blogs/articles and post them online.

 ## Technologies Used: